Skip to Content

 Description

-The Go module path for your CLI (e.g.,
+The Go module path for your CLI (for example,

 ).